SAP-samples/teched2025-DA262/exercises/ex6/ex6.4/README.md

 <br>![](/exercises/ex6/ex6.4/images/3_addups.png)

 2. Click on the drop down for 'Select connection type' and choose 'Existing user-provided service instance' & select __UPS_DA262__.

+> __ℹ️ NOTE__: If you don’t see the ‘UPS_DA262’ result, please close the ‘Add Database Connection’ tab and reopen it.

 <br>![](/exercises/ex6/ex6.4/images/4_selectups.png)